| Table of Contents ▸ Mathematical Expressions | ◀ Substitution Rules | Adding Custom Commands ▶ |

 store('variable_name',A,_w,_h,_d,_s,_is_compressed) transfers the data of vector A as a (w,h,d,s) image to the G'MIC variable $variable_name.
 Thus, the data becomes available outside the math expression (that is equivalent to using the regular command store, but directly in the math expression).

-get('variable_name',_size,_return_as_string) returns the value of the specified variable, as a vector of size values, or as a scalar (if size is zero or not specified).
+get('variable_name',_size,_return_as_string) returns the value of the variable, as a vector of size values, or as a scalar (if size is zero or not specified).

 name(_#ind,size) returns a vector of size size, whose values are the characters codes of the name of image [ind] (or default image selected if ind is not specified).